9 serves (appetizers)

 - 3 thin plain Cannings Free Range veal schnitzels (ask your Cannings butcher to cut them as thin as possible)

 - 100g Italian San Danielle prosciutto

 - 30g of unsalted butter

 Put your veal schnitzel in between two pieces of cooking paper and pound them out gently with a meat hammer.

 Cut each of the veal schnitzels into two even slices and do the same with the prosciutto, lay the prosciutto on top of the veal and on top of that, add a flat leaf of sage – use bigger ones so they cover most of the veal.

-Weave a toothpick through the veal, prosciutto and sage to keep them all together.
+Weave a toothpick through the veal, prosciutto, and sage to keep them all together.

-In a pan, over medium-high heat, add you oil and butter.
+In a pan, over medium-high heat, add your oil and butter.
 When the butter is melted and bubbling put in your saltimbocca in the pan with the sage facing down, cook for 2-3 min or until it starts to get golden – the sage will act like a sponge and absorb some of the melted butter.
-Gently flip it over and cook for a further 2-3 minutes.
+Gently flip it over and cook for further 2-3 minutes.

 Add a dash of white wine and let it evaporate – not too much though because the juices in your pan will become your sauce.
-Once the majority of the wine is gone, your saltimbocca are done.
+Once the majority of the wine is gone, your saltimbocca is done.